NNavinraj/Business-UEN/README.md

 # How To Use -

 1)Open Project in VisualStudio Code

 2)Type npm start at terminal

 3)Open explorer of your choice

 4)Type In http://localhost:3000/ on the adddress bar

+# Testing -
+Simply type npm run test on the terminal.
+The test file is name App.Test and it is in the __test__folder.